zendframework/zf2-documentation/docs/languages/en/modules/zendservice.twitter.rst

 ``ZendService\Twitter`` is broken up into subsections so you can easily identify which type of call is being requested.

-- *account* allows you to check that your account credentials are valid, as well as check your API rate limits.
+- *account* allows you to check that your account credentials are valid

+- *application* allows you to check your API rate limits.

 - *blocks* blocks and unblocks users from following you.